Help for staff

 It should be noted that this service will only provide suggestions in regard to assistive hardware and software.
 For other adjustments, for example building access or furniture, you should contact the Staff Disability Advice Service or the Occupational Health Service.

 Your or your line manager can access the disability computing support service by emailing the IS Helpline

 We encourage you to contact your line manager to ensure that all IT adjustments are considered alongside other non IT adjustments.

 If assistive computer hardware or software needs to be purchased, your line manager would need to facilitate this, however, we will not contact your line manager or other parties without your consent.

-Please note that these informal one-to-one sessions with Staff Disability Computing Support are not intended to replace statutory workstation assessments, advice from your local DSE Assessor or the Occupational Health Unit, or an assessment by Access to Work.
+These informal one-to-one sessions with Staff Disability Computing Support are not intended to replace statutory workstation assessments, advice from your local DSE Assessor or the Occupational Health Unit, or an assessment by Access to Work.

 If you are experiencing a health problem that is affecting your work, we strongly recommend that you discuss this with your manager and also follow the advice given on the Health and Safety Department website:

-To request this document in an alternative format, such as large print or on coloured paper, please contact Viki Galt, the Disability Information Officer.
+To request this document in an alternative format, such as large print or on coloured paper, please contact Viki Galt, the Head of Disability Information.

 BSL users can contact me via Contact Scotland BSL, the on-line British Sign Language interpreting service.
 Find out more on the Contact Scotland BSL website.